-Why bokeh hunting with fast 135mm telephoto lenses?
+Why going bokeh hunting with fast 135mm telephoto lenses?

 Canon 135mm f2 USM L-lens: The Lord of the Red Rings

-This article compares the legendary Canon EF 135mm f2 L USM lens with two vintage prime lenses to check if the tested 30+ years old vintage lenses could be used as an alternative regarding image and bokeh quality.
+This article compares the legendary Canon EF 135mm f2 L USM lens with two vintage prime lenses to check if the tested 30-plus-year-old vintage lenses could be used as an alternative regarding image and bokeh quality.

 The 135mm lenses under test

-Following lenses were compared in center and corner sharpness on a Sony a7ii full frame camera at f2.8 and f8 (except the Nikkor lens which was used on a Sony a6000 APS-C camera):
+The following lenses were compared in center and corner sharpness on a Sony a7ii full frame camera at f2.8 and f8 (except the Nikkor lens, which was used on a Sony a6000 APS-C camera):

-Why adding those lenses as the 4th lens for comparison?
+Why add those lenses as the 4th lens for comparison?

-- The Canon FD 135mm f2.5 seems to be a far predecessor lens to the Canon EF 135mm f2 L USM, so the technical lens improvement over time can be verified
+- The Canon FD 135mm f2.5 seems to be a distant predecessor lens to the Canon EF 135mm f2 L USM, so the technical lens improvement over time can be verified.

-- Including the modern Sony FE 24-240mm zoom lens at f8 gives you an impression how you can easily exceed the image quality by using an inexpensive prime vintage lens
+- The Sony FE 24-240mm zoom lens at f8 gives an impression of how easily you can exceed the image quality by using an inexpensive prime vintage lens.